riederjan/aurelia-mongodb-stitch-authentication/README.md

 ```ts
 import { AuthService } from 'aurelia-mongodb-stitch-authentication';
 ```
 But before you can use the plugin you have to create an new file in the `src` folder with the name `appID.json`.
-Inside of this file add following line:
+In this file add following line:

 ### The appID.json file
 Paste this piece of code into your appID.json file and replace `mongodb-stitch-appid` with your real MongoDB Stitch Application ID.